 Similar to your personal charitable donations, you can claim a deduction for charitable donations made by your business (up to 75% of your net income).

 Note: Business-Use-of-Home Expenses and charitable donations cannot be used to create or increase a loss for your business.
 However, eligible expenses not covered by income in a current year can be carried forward indefinitely and deducted in future years.

 Managing your business financial accounts and filing a tax return can be challenging.
 To make life easier for you, ensure that you keep good records and all receipts!
+TurboTax is a great tax software and if you are filing more complicated returns including those with freelance income, you can take a look at their Self-Employed package (20% discount link).
 If things get too complicated or you’re unsure of how to proceed, it is best to consult with your accountant.